Shavian alphabet: Letters

-There are no separate capital or lowercase letters as in the Latin script; instead of using capitalization to mark proper names, a "naming dot" (·) is placed before a name.
+There are no separate uppercase or lowercase letters as in the Latin script; instead of using capitalization to mark proper nouns, a "namer-dot" (·) is placed before a name.
+Sentences are typically not started with a namer-dot, unless it is otherwise called for.
 All other punctuation and word spacing is similar to conventional orthography.

 Each character in the Shavian alphabet requires only a single stroke to be written on paper.
-The writing utensil needs to be lifted up only once when writing each character, thus enabling faster writing.
+The writing utensil needs to be lifted up only once when writing each character, thus enabling faster overall writing than Latin script.